Nodal Domains on Surfaces under Perturbation: Upper Semicontinuity, Courant-Sharpness, and Boundary Intersections

 One of the intriguing areas of research in spectral geometry is the study of nodal domain counting.
 This topic has been extensively explored over the past century, with one of the earliest significant results due to Courant \cite{Courant1923} where he established an upper bound on the number of nodal domains associated with an eigenfunction $\varphi_k$, namely, $\nu(\varphi_k)\leq k$.
 Shortly thereafter, Stern \cite{Ste} (see also \cite{BH}), in a somewhat opposite vein, demonstrated the existence of a sequence of eigenfunctions on a rectangle, each containing exactly two nodal domains.
 A similar result was also proved in \cite{Lewy} where it was shown that there exists a sequence of eigenfunctions $\{\varphi_k\}$ with $\lambda_k\to \infty$ on the usual round sphere $S^2$ such that $\nu(\varphi_k)\leq 3$ for every $k$.
 The results of Lewy and Stern focus on the construction of eigenfunctions with the minimal possible number of nodal domains.
 We also have results that explore the opposite direction.
-From the recent results of \cite{ghosh2013nodal, jung2016number, jung2018quantum}, we see that under the assumption of quantum ergodicity and certain restrictions on compact hyperbolic/modular surfaces, we have that $\nu(\varphi_k)\to \infty$ as $\lambda\to \infty$.
+In several special arithmetic or symmetric negatively curved settings, and sometimes only along density-one subsequences, one can prove that the number of nodal domains grows with the eigenvalue; see \cite{ghosh2013nodal, jung2016number, jung2018quantum}.
 So a naturally related question in this area is the study of Courant-sharp eigenvalues and eigenfunctions.
 We refer to $\varphi_k$ as Courant-sharp if $\nu(\varphi_k)=k$.
 Pleijel \cite{Pleijel1956} showed that in the Dirichlet case for domains in $\RR^2$, only finitely many eigenfunctions can be Courant-sharp.
-This result was further generalised to compact Riemannian manifolds in higher dimensions in the works of \cite{peetre1957generalization, berard1982inegalites, polterovich2009pleijel}.
+This result was further generalised to compact Riemannian manifolds in higher dimensions in the works of \cite{peetre1957generalization, berard1982inegalites}; see also \cite{polterovich2009pleijel} for the Neumann (free membrane) analogue.
 There is also some previous work towards finding formulae for nodal domain counting which are roughly based on Euler characteristic arguments; for example, see \cite{Hoffmann-OstenhofMichorNadirashvili1999} for the case of planar bounded domains with smooth boundary.
 These results, among many others, highlight the intricacies of nodal domain counting, a topic that incorporates a wide range of mathematical tools and techniques in its study.